diaskarshal/budgetbuddy/README.md

 ## Methodology

 ## Compromises
+1. The navbar logic was moved to client/src/pages/Main.js due to an issue in displaying categories in the add transaction modal.
+2. The category values were hardcoded.
+The future improvements will be aimed to fix it.
 ## Errors/bugs
-the categories are not listed in the create transaction form, yet they are in the update form the filters on the category side bar are not working
+the categories are not listed in the create transaction form and in the update form(blank) the filters on the category side bar are not working
-the selectors of period and amount are not working
+the selector of amount is not working
-the date in the table should be edited in a year-month-dateThour:minute:second, leaving .millisecondZ
-setting the custom data in the amount and frequency filters should be handled
+setting the custom data in the amount and frequency filters are not implemented yet
-the selector of time period is not refreshed after logging out, it keeps the same setting and cannot be changed to the default error in updating the transaction
+error in updating the transaction
 ## Technologies
 - **Frontend**: React.js, Bootstrap